tinwatchman/grawlix/README.md

 Forks and pull requests welcome.

-Depending on community response/interest in the package, the following areas and/or features could potentially be developed further:
+Depending on community response, the following areas and/or features could potentially be explored in the future:

 - [ ] Default support for more curse words (depending on user needs)
 - [ ] Plugin framework